How full is your wellness bucket?

 Are you making time for regular self-care and wellness activities that build your resilience?

-For health care providers, especially those in hospital-based practice, burn-out rate is very high.
+For health care providers, especially those in hospital-based practice, the burn-out rate is very high.

 The May meeting webcast recordings.